Skip to content

 Custom Server Full control, custom logic Advanced (programming required)

-Quick Test: Always test your webhook with webhook.site first.
-If it works there but not in Discord/Telegram, the issue is with your Discord/Telegram webhook setup.
+Quick Test: Always test with webhook.site first.
+If it works there but not Discord/Telegram, the issue is your destination setup.

 Webhook Not Received